prisma/prisma1/docs/03-Tutorials/02-Auth/01-Authorization-for-a-CMS.md

 ## Authorization Design Patterns

-Before diving into the different **authorization design patterns**, let's start this off with a simple example to get used to the used terminology.
+Before diving into the different **authorization design patterns**, let's start this off with a simple example to get used to the terminology.

 For more background information, the reference documentation offers a general [overview of the permission system](!alias-iegoo0heez) as well as a detailed list of available [permission queries, parameters and variables](!alias-iox3aqu0ee).